visualbasic6/google-drive-infoleak/README.md

 full name disclosure information leak in google drive

-in 2015 i discovered this exploit in both google mapsengine and google drive. mapsengine was patched, but it was evidently a feature in drive. many email accounts across several providers whose names aren't accessible through g+ or account recovery procedures become retrievable.
+in 2015 i discovered this exploit in both google mapsengine and google drive. mapsengine was patched, but it was evidently a feature in drive. many email accounts across several providers whose names aren't visible on g+ or in account recovery procedures become retrievable.

 ![lulz](https://i.imgur.com/nBBQdf3.png)